felipeSilvaDeMelloStudentAccount/blockchain-transactions-wallet/README.md

 ## Overview

-This application is a simplified Bitcoin blockchain viewer that displays blocks as they are mined.
-It shows the date and time a block was added to the blockchain, the transactions in the block, the nonce, and the difficulty level.
-The application connects to the Bitcoin network, receives broadcasts of new blocks, and verifies the integrity of each block.
+This API is a tool for viewing the Bitcoin blockchain allowing users to see newly mined blocks.
+It presents information such, as the timestamp of block addition contained transactions, nonce value and difficulty level.
+By connecting to the Bitcoin network it receives updates on blocks and checks the authenticity of each one.

 ## Features